Illustration of cobot palletizing solution from Rocketfarm

 Employees don’t like to palletize

-If you don’t like stacking cases like the production manager at Ægir Brewery, then palletizing with cobots has shown to ease the frustration.
-Not only that, but also optimizing the palletizing process significantly at a lower cost compared to traditional palletizing solutions.
+If you don’t like stacking cases like the production manager at Ægir Brewery, then palletizing with cobots has been shown to ease the frustration.
+Not only that but also optimizing the palletizing process significantly at a lower cost compared to traditional palletizing solutions.

-By using cobots for palletizing, it helps employees avoid serious injuries in the future.
-While reducing repetitive, strenuous and tedium work, they ultimately have more time to work on other more important tasks.
+Using cobots for palletizing helps employees avoid serious injuries in the future.
+While reducing repetitive, strenuous, and tedium work, they ultimately have more time to work on other, more important tasks.

 illustration of a cobot palletizing solution with the Pally software